 Have you been named the executor of an estate, also known as a “personal representative”?
 As an executor, you will have to settle the affairs of the deceased individual, usually under the supervision of the court.
 You don’t just transfer belongings and assets to the deceased person’s beneficiaries; you’ll also have to settle the deceased person’s debts.
 A decedent’s estate is inventoried, outstanding debts are paid, and beneficiaries of the estate are verified.
 Then, the net assets from the estate are distributed.
 Many people pass away “intestate,” meaning without a will.
 In those cases, the probate court appoints someone to decide how to allocate their cash, assets, and other property.
 Even those with a will come under probate court jurisdiction and have their inventory and distribution of possessions overseen by the probate court.
 This process can be straightforward or complicated, but even a small estate can appear daunting if you’ve never gone through the probate process before.
-Law Office of James F. Kajtoch can provide you with the necessary guidance and representation to ensure that your loved one’s wishes are honored.
+Kajtoch Law Corporation can provide you with the necessary guidance and representation to ensure that your loved one’s wishes are honored.

 Power of Attorney

 A Power of Attorney is a written authorization to represent or act on behalf of someone in personal, business, or legal matters.
 Lawyers specializing in drafting Power of Attorney documents will ensure that the person you are entrusting decision-making authority is a good fit for your wishes and desires.
 When you grant someone the authority to make legal decisions on your behalf, you’ll want an experienced attorney to draft a document that will hold up in court if challenged.
 With the Kajtoch Law Corporation, you can simplify the process by getting advice on the powers that should be delegated, assistance choosing the agent, and help to inform the agent of their obligations and responsibilities.